- Price: £192 per person

 Self-harming and self-injury behaviours are increasing at an alarming rate – particularly among children and young people.
-It’s common to feel powerless when faced with such distressing behaviour, but with the essential information and skills you will learn on this course, you needn’t feel that way again.
+It’s common to feel powerless when faced with such distressing behaviour, but with the essential information and skills you will learn on this self-harm course, you needn’t feel that way again.

 Why take this course